Knedme/TaskEcho/README.md

 # TaskEcho

-A very simple program that allows you to automate stuff on your PC by recording and then replaying your actions.
+A very simple easy-to-use program that allows you to automate stuff on your PC by recording and then replaying your actions.
+Written in Python using PyQt.